How To Install a Skylight On A Shingle Roof

 Some of the things we prepare in a professional skylight installation before beginning the skylight project include:

 You can never start the installation project without the skylight.
 Make sure you look for a trustworthy company that sells high-quality skylights so that they won’t have any issues or imperfections.
 One skylight type you should consider getting is energy-efficient flat panel skylights to get multiple advantages with one product.
+You might decide between a deck-mount skylight for a lower profile or a curb-mount skylight if you have a flat or low-slope roof.
+Furthermore, choosing a venting skylight can provide both light and much-needed air circulation.

 Step 1: Create the Roof Opening

-Step 2: Place the Flashing
+Step 2: Install Flashing at the Sill

-Step 3: Install the Skylight
+Step 3: Place the Skylight

-Step 4: Seal All Edges
+Step 4: Seal the Edges

 Make sure you seal the skylight’s sides effectively by cutting a self-adhesive membrane to stick on the flanges.
 A good tip is to let the membrane extend out of the edge a few inches to prevent water or moisture from going in.
+This seal is part of the overall flashing system that keeps your home dry.

 Step 5: Position Sill Flashing

-Most skylights you purchase will include a u-shaped flashing to position on the bottom sill.
+Most skylights you purchase will include a u-shaped flashing to place on the bottom sill.
 You can slide it in place with ease and secure each side by nailing them.
 You can finally install the shingles back to their original positions while covering the sill flashing.

-Step 6: Place Step Flashing
+Step 6: Install Step Flashing

 If your commercial building has a slanting pitched roof, you will need to place step flashing on the skylight’s sides.
 You should start by installing the step flashing from the bottom and work your way up.
-Once you install the first step flashing, you have to place the other pieces by overlapping the previous shingle by several inches.
+Once you install the first step flashing , you have to place the other pieces by overlapping the previous shingle by several inches.

-Step 7: Install Counter Flashing and Saddle Flashing
+Step 7: Install Counter and Saddle Flashing

 You can install the counter flashing easily since it only clicks into place when putting the step flashing on every side.
 Next is to install the saddle flashing that you will place on top, similar to a sill flashing.
 Install the saddle flashing with roofing nails and put back the shingles over the saddle flashing to finish the job.